kaniini/lighttoy/README.md

 This is an application which provides a CLI frontend to `libbulb`.
 It exposes all `libbulb` functionality, in the convenience of a command-line.
 Imagine the shell-scripting possibilities!

+It also has some cool built-in effects such as:

+  * `--colorstrobe`, like a strobelight except it cycles colors instead of turning on/off.